Buell XB9

 The Buell XB9 is a series of sport bikes that was made by Buell Motorcycle Company in the United States.

 Specifications

 The XB9 is powered by a Harley-Davidson 45° V-twin four-stroke engine, with a total displacement of 984 cm^{3}, air and oil cooled and a 10:1 compression ratio.
 Lubrication is dry sump, the exhaust passes under the engine with a 2 into 1 layout.
-Distribution takes place via two valves controlled by pushrods and rocker arms with hydraulic valve lifter and hydraulic valve clearance compensation.
+Distribution takes place via two valves controlled by push-rods and rocker arms with hydraulic valve lifter and hydraulic valve clearance compensation.
 Powering it is an electronic fuel injection system, with a 45mm throttle body.
 The engine is assisted by a 5-speed gearbox which transfers power through a toothed belt final drive.